dani37x/CV-maker/README.md

 *work in progress*

+I created easy CV creator where user can type own data, change colors, add own image and easy and immediately delete everything!
+I created own pages (html, css) to show my frontend basic skills to work with backend.

 I wanted create this project in many different versions, like you can see for example in files 'forms.py' and 'database.py'.
 I decided do not delete those files, because I have idea for future to add new database with login and flask authenticator.

-In some files I want add some things, but almost everything is done what I wanted show in this project in backend.

-I create own pages (html, css) to show my frontend basic skills to work with backend.

 During near two weeks I am going to teach Django and start new project, but I should add new functions to CV-maker.

 In requirements.txt you can see all libraries versions.

+Below you can see how everything look:

 ![page_1,1](https://user-images.githubusercontent.com/97913106/187977688-3e1944a8-3b4a-4304-8d1a-728c10fb1488.png)